7 Simple Ways To Improve Your Core Strength For Dressage Riders

-Great for strengthening the cross links of the body.
-We naturally move bipedally, but often we have a side that is more stronger or more balanced than the other.
-This helps bring back that balance and improve the diagonal muscle links within your core.
+Great for strengthening the cross-links of the body.
+We naturally move bipedally, but often we have a side that is stronger or more balanced than the other.
+This helps restore that balance and improve the diagonal muscle links within your core.

-Option here is to do just the legs and or just the upper body.
+An option here is to do just the legs and/or the upper body.

 Plank Nose To Knee